xlcnd/isbnlib/docs/devs.rst

     ``opf`` or ``json`` (BibJSON) bibliographic formats with ``isbnlib.registry.bibformatters``.
     ``cache`` only allows two values: 'default' or None.
 You can change the kind of cache by using ``isbnlib.registry.set_cache`` (see below).
+    Now, you can extend the functionality of this function by adding pluggins, more metadata providers or new bibliographic formatters (check_ for available pluggins).

 ``editions(isbn, service='merge')``
     Returns the list of ISBNs of editions related with this ISBN.
 By default